Suprema of L\'{e}vy processes: Suprema of general L e vy processes

+(Note that in~\cite{bibb96}, a weak inequality $M_t \le x$ is used in the definition of $V^z(x)$.)
+Hence, for a symmetric process $X_t$ which is not a compound Poisson process, we have

+This is a partial inverse of the double Laplace transform in~\eqref {eqbd}; however, there is no known explicit formula for $V^z(x)$.
+For a different and, in a sense, more explicit partial inverse, see~\eqref {eqsuplaplaceint} below.

-By~\cite{bib:b96}, Section~VI.4, the Laplace transform of $V^z(x)$ is $1 / (\xi \kappa(z, \xi))$.
-Hence, when $X_t$ is symmetric and it is not a compound Poisson process, the right hand side of the Baxter-Donsker formula~\eqref{eq:bd} can be written as $\sqrt{z} / (z \kappa(z, \xi))$ (see~\cite{bib:f74}, Corollary~9.7).
+By~\cite{bibb96}, Section~VI.4, the Laplace transform of $V^z(x)$ is $1 / (\xi\kappa(z, \xi))$.
+Hence, when $X_t$ is symmetric and it is not a compound Poisson process, the right-hand side of the Baxter--Donsker formula~\eqref{eqbd} can be written as $\sqrt{z} / (z \kappa(z, \xi))$; see~\cite{bibf74}, Corollary~9.7.